JFtechOfficial/ultimate-ambilight-setup/README.md

 > Can I use the same GPIO pin for the configuration of two different scripts?

-No. You should never use the same pins for different tasks at the same time (e.g. controlling the fan and reading the state of a button from the same pin at the same time will not work and could break your Raspberry Pi).
+No. You should never use the same pin for different tasks at the same time (e.g. controlling the fan and reading the state of a button from the same pin at the same time will not work and could break your Raspberry Pi).

 > Can I install the Google Assistant client script on a Raspberry Pi different from the one running Hyperion?

 Yes.
 You can run it on any unix machine connected to the same local network: it will send commands to the Raspberry Pi that runs Hyperion.
-The fan script, buttons script and the clock effect cannot be used in the same way: you must install them on the machine you intend to control.
+The fan script, buttons script and the clock effect cannot be used in the same way: you must install them on the machine that you intend to use them on.

 ## 🗓️ Release History